 On July 13, a fire of suspicious origin destroyed Camp Santanoni’s Barn, one of the most visible and significant buildings at the camp.
 In many ways, for all of the Santanoni partners, it was our worst nightmare come true.
 Santanoni’s buildings are predominantly wood, highly flammable, and there is currently no fire detection or protection equipment on site.
 There is also little regular oversight and the remoteness of most of the camp make saving a building nearly impossible by conventional means.

 Since this devastating loss and after a long internal discussion, Adirondack Architectural Heritage (AARCH) has been urging the state to use the fire as a wake-up call to reaffirm its commitment to Santanoni and provide the resources needed for effective fire protection, conservation of all the buildings, and proper staffing.
 AARCH has also taken the position that the barn should be reconstructed.

 The barn was the anchor structure of the Santanoni farm and the size and sophistication of the farm is one of the camp’s most unique features.
 “Without the barn and without the open fields that once surrounded the farm, the remaining buildings are but cottages in the woods.
-The barn is essential to understanding why this is an important site and why it is a National Historic Landmark” said Steven Engelhart, AARCH’s executive director.
-Adding to the tragedy is the fact that New York State “self-insures” its buildings and rebuilds them only when it sees fit.
-In this case, the state has not yet taken a position on rebuilding the structure.
+The barn is essential to understanding why this is an important site and why it is a National Historic Landmark” said Steven Engelhart, AARCH executive director in 2005.

 This program is a project of the National Park Service and the National Trust for Historic Preservation and is dedicated to the preservation and celebration of America’s priceless historic legacy.